 The Trampoline Park

 I’d seen pictures of the trampoline park before visiting and it seemed massive.
 It’s actually smaller than I’d imagined but that’s far from saying it’s small.
 There is more than enough space for everyone.
-We visited on a dreary Sunday morning and there were a LOT of people there, but it didn’t feel overcrowded.
+We first visited on a dreary Sunday morning and there were a LOT of people there, but it didn’t feel overcrowded.
 At no stage did we struggle to get onto any area we wanted to.
 If you’re not bouncing then there are plenty of seats in the arena for parents to supervise, or to have a well earned rest.
 There are plenty of lockers for you to store your stuff in.
 They’re all operated by a self selected four digit code so you don’t need to worry about taking coins with you.

 The main park in High Wycombe is dedicated to trampolines (obviously).
 There are over 40 of different shapes and sizes.
 Some are curved up the wall, some have obstacles and some are really long.
 They are all really good fun!
 You are only allowed to have one person on each trampoline at a time.
 That was easier said than done with Smallest Child, but eventually she understood she couldn’t jump with Mummy or the boys.